 But snoring does not just affect relationships and work productivity.
 It may also signal health problems especially if sleep apnea causes it.
 A person with this disorder tends to have pauses in their breathing when they sleep, due to a narrowing or collapse of the upper air passage, and this can occur up to more than a hundred times at night.

 Aside from pauses in breathing, a person suffering from sleep apnea will experience loud and chronic snoring, choking, gasping and snorting while asleep, insomnia, waking up with a dry mouth and throat, irritability due to restless sleep, morning headaches, and fatigue.

 Sleep Apnea Treatment

 Serious lifestyle modification is one of the treatments for sleep apnea.
 People who are overweight should also consider losing weight.
 Exercise, quit smoking and minimize alcohol intake and the use of sleeping pills.
 Your last meal for the day should be taken at least 2 to 3 hours before sleeping, and avoid caffeine just right before you hit the sack.

 However, if your sleep apnea is moderate to severe, consider seeing a sleep doctor who can provide you with the necessary treatment needed.
 Severe cases are usually treated using a mask-like machine called Continuous Positive Airflow Pressure (CPAP).
 This device covers your nose and mouth to allow for regular airflow while you sleep.

-If you suspect that you have a snoring problem, please schedule an appointment with Napa Valley Dental Group by calling (707) 257-2400 so we can diagnose your condition and refer you to a specialist if needed.
+If you suspect that you have a snoring problem, please schedule an appointment with Napa Valley Dental Group by contacting us online or calling (707) 257-2400 so we can diagnose your condition and refer you to a specialist if needed.